lpredova/njuhalo/README.md

 {$HOME}/.njuhalo
 ``

-To build binary you have to add some flags:
+To build binary from scratch:

 ``
-go build -ldflags -s
+go build
 ``

 ---